 With ScreenCloud, you can show your digital signage content using a wide range of supported Windows devices, including tablets, media players boxes, and sticks.

-In this guide, we’ll walk you through how to set up ScreenCloud’s digital signage software using an Android device, plus a step-by-step guide to adding your content to your screen quickly and easily.
+In this guide, we’ll walk you through how to set up ScreenCloud’s digital signage software using a Windows device, plus a step-by-step guide to adding your content to your screen quickly and easily.

 Table of Contents: